 We have arrived now at the amazing account of THE VISION OF JESUS CHRIST IN RETURN (Chapters 19-20).
 The Second Coming of Jesus Christ has been long long awaited and very much anticipated by the people of God.
 It is a major theme in both the Old and New Testaments.
 Here in chapter 19, we will read the description of exactly what it will be like when Christ himself descends from Heaven to Earth, destroying his enemies and placing his precious feet once again on the Mount of Olives.

 After these things I heard [NU adds: something like] a loud voice of a great multitude in heaven, saying, ’Alleluia!
 Salvation and glory and honor and power belong to [NU omits: the Lord] our God!
 For true and righteous are his judgments, because he has judged the great harlot who corrupted the earth with her fornication; and he has avenged on her the blood of his servants shed by her.’
 Again they said, ’Alleluia!
 Her smoke rises up forever and ever!’
 And the twenty-four elders and the four living creatures fell down and worshiped God who sat on the throne, saying, ’Amen!
 Alleluia!’
 Then a voice came from the throne, saying, ’Praise our God, all you his servants and those who fear him [NU omits: both] small and great!’
 And I heard, as it were, the voice of a great multitude, as the sound of many waters and as the sound of mighty thunderings, saying, ’Alleluia!
 For [NU changes: the to: our] Lord God Omnipotent reigns!’

 This chapter has been called the Hallelujah chapter of the Bible.
-The word, ’Alleluia, is exclaimed five times here in the first six verses.
+The word, ’Alleluia, is exclaimed four times here in the first six verses.
 This ancient Hebrew word means praise ye Jah.
 It is found many times in the Psalms.
 In fact, fifteen of them begin with it.